LitzN/hennastyles/README.md

     - When the page is loaded after a successful checkout, the buttons avaliable to me were 'back to shop' and 'community'.
      I selected the first link in a new tab which led me to the products page, I selected the second in a new tab which led me to the community page.
 The result was the same for both authenticated and anonymous users.
-    - When page is loaded from user profile for a past order, the link avaliable is for return to the profile page, I selected this and was redirected back to the profile page successfully.
+    - When page is loaded from a users profile, for a past order, the link avaliable is for return to the profile page, I selected this and was redirected back to the profile page successfully.

 ### Community pages:

 - __Community page__
     - As an anonymous user, when the page is loaded, a toast appeared informing me that I must log in to add posts or comments.
+    - __Responsive Design:__
+        Posts appear three in a row on large screens, two in a row on tablets and stacked on mobile view.
+This is to ensure the text remains readable on all screen sizes.
     - __Search posts__: functionality is the same for authorised or anonymous users.
         -__Functionality__:
          - I typed the word 'cones', which appears in one post, into the search bar and checked to see the resulting post had the word included.
-The reset search button appeared and when pressed let to the main community page.
+The reset search button appeared and when pressed led to the main community page.
          - I typed the word 'henna', which appears in two posts, into the search bar and checked to see the correct posts were displayed.
     - __Add Post button__: